kjkoster/stability-preserving-pid-autotuner/readme.md

-# Stability Preserving PID Autotuner
+# Stability Preserving PID Auto-tuner
 Industrial and marine systems use
 [Proportional Integral Derivative controllers (PID)](https://en.wikipedia.org/wiki/PID_controller) for a lot of things.
 They are simple to use and very effective.
 PID controller